Profit Margin Calculator

 - Benchmark your gross margin against industry averages monthly — a sudden drop usually signals a supplier price increase or a product mix shift toward lower-margin items.

 - Keep COGS and operating expenses in separate buckets: COGS scales with sales volume while operating expenses are often fixed or semi-fixed.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

 - On Shopify or similar platforms, use the built-in cost-of-goods field accurately — many sellers leave it blank, making their margin reports useless.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

 - Amazon sellers should include referral fees, FBA fees, and advertising spend in operating expenses to see true net margin per SKU.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

-- A 10% net margin is considered healthy for physical goods ecommerce; anything below 5% leaves almost no room for mistakes or market changes.
+- A 10% net margin is considered healthy for physical goods ecommerce; anything below 5% leaves almost no room for mistakes or market changes. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 Frequently Asked Questions